KevinSia/Documentation/AdminGuide.md

 - Topics shall not have the same **order**.
   - Topics with duplicate orders will prevent from the Course to be updated.
 - **Title** and *description* for each Topic and the Course itself shall not be left *empty*.
-  - An _error message_ 'Unable to update course' will appear if submit with empty fields  .
+  - An _error message_ 'Unable to update course' will appear if form submitted with empty fields.

 ## Managing _Challenges_
 ___
 - To **Manage Challenges**:
-  - 1. Edit Course -> Manage Topics & Challenges (top-right position)
+  - 1. Edit Course page -> Manage Topics & Challenges (located at top-right)
   - 2. Accessing from [Dashboard](#dashboard) and go into the Challenge you want to manage
 - To **Add a Challenge**:
   - Press challenge under the topic -> Add new Challenges